 Self-clean: It’s a good idea to still clean your washing machine manually every once in a while, but self-cleaning cycles make your machine easier to maintain because you don’t have to manually clean your machine as often.

 Noise: Washer and dryers can be noisy in operation, especially if you’ve placed hard materials inside.
 Fortunately, there’s a range of models that create small vibrations, thanks to a brushless motor, helping to keep noise to a minimum.
 Look for the decibels (dB) the unit is rated; the higher the number, the more noise it’ll create.

 Standard washing machine features

 Hand-wash: Simulating hand-washing, this is an excellent option for delicate fabrics, bathing suits, and undergarments.
 You’ll still want to hang-dry what you wash.

 Extended spin: More than just an extra spin cycle, it’s great for items like towels and comforters.
 It gets out extra water, making bulky items easier to dry.

-Extra Rinse cycle: An extra rinse will help remove excess detergent from the laundered items.
+Extra rinse cycle: An extra rinse will help remove excess detergent from the laundered items, leaving clothes softer.

 Automatic water levels: A great feature to help save on the water bills.
 Some models include sensors that can tell how full the machine is and adjusts the water accordingly.
 If you get one of these models, it’s a good idea to periodically wipe off the sensors with a towel to keep them in good working order.